 Something miraculous happens to such a selfless person.
-The forces of universe sit by your feet waiting for your command.
+The forces of the universe sit by your feet waiting for your command.
 You can’t be selfless unless you start to see everyone as part of you and you as part of everyone else.
 Until you gain an insight into that oneness, you treat yourself differently from others.
-But, once you gain an experiential understanding (not merely an intellectual) into the true nature of your mind and everything around you, an ever brimming compassion arises naturally for all sentient beings.
+But, once you gain an experiential understanding (not merely an intellectual one) into the true nature of your mind and everything around you, an ever-brimming compassion arises naturally for all sentient beings.

 Go, embark on yours.